 Come and see the iconic Round Table of Arthurian legend that has dominated Winchester’s ancient Great Hall for centuries.
 This is one of the finest surviving examples of a 13th century aisled hall and is an enhancement of the original Winchester Castle built by William the Conqueror.
 Discover the history and uncover the battles, secrets and trials for terrorism and treason held here.

-The Great Hall is open daily from 10am to 5pm all year, however due to private and civic functions the hall can occasionally be closed to visitors.
+The Great Hall is currently open every day between 10am – 5pm all year (last entry 4.30pm), however due to private and civic functions the hall can occasionally be closed to visitors.

 Guided tours available upon request.
 Group booking advised.